nchun003/gitlearn/docs/instructortools-viewallgrades.md

-#View all Student Grades
+# viewing student grades

-The 'instructortools-viewallgrades.sh' instructor tool will allow the instructors view all student grades.
+The `instructortools-viewallgrades.sh` script allows instructors to view all student grades.
-It will show all registered student names in a table and their overall score.
+It displays registered student names in a table and their overall score.
-For greater detail on an idvidual student, use [calcgrade.sh](grades.md).
+For greater detail on an individual student, use [calcgrade.sh](grades.md).
 ```
 ================================================================================
  cs account | name                | pnts /  run ( tot) | grade run  | grade tot